 TITLE IX Reporting Requirements

 Victims of sexual misconduct should be aware that the institution’s administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to other members of the campus community.
-The CES will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
-The CES reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, or a change in student status.
+Lionel University will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+Lionel University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, or a change in student status.

 TITLE IX Additional Information